 To smoke or not to smoke?

 The name Smoked Salmon is often used for any type of salmon processed with smoke.
-Meanwhile lox requires special preparation: firstly it is brined or cured in salt-sugar rub, and only after that smoked in a cold temperature for a couple of days.
+Meanwhile lox requires special preparation: firstly it is brined or cured in salt-sugar rub, and only after that, it is smoked in a cold temperature for a couple of days.

-While all salmon is generally believed to be good for your health, lox takes the cake in this department: the combination of brining and cold smoke makes health benefits of lox to be especially abundant.
+While all salmon is generally believed to be good for your health, lox takes the cake in this department: the combination of brining and cold smoke makes the health benefits of lox especially abundant.

 Lox nutrition facts

 Since salmon lives in cold waters, it tends to accumulate fat.
 Don’t shrink away from the word – some fat is actually good for you, and that happens to be the unsaturated fat of a salmon.
 Moreover, it’s full of wondrous omega-3 – that’s great for your heart, brain and guts!